 That can be more problematic if it happens constantly, because in a long workout or marathon race, those two meters from here plus those two meters from there can end up accumulating a good hundred meters.

 Next hotspot.
 Historically, the pass over the bridge and the turn after crossing it often creates problems.
 In this case, apart from more or less meters of displacement by almost evey watch (the COROS has the correct path), the turn is reasonably good, within the error of being a few meters off the actual route, especially noticeable in the case of Garmin and Grit X.

 This turn is usually very problematic, as two changes of direction are made in very little ground space.
 The COROS APEX Pro nails it, while the other three behave reasonably well, always considering that at the turning point they arrive slightly displaced.

-Later the Suunto begins to get lost.
-You can see that while COROS, Garmin and Polar make the correct turn and continue along the promenade route, the Suunto makes a “break” before the turn point and then takes some time to recover.
-That is, it has reached that turning point with not too many satellites from which it can obtain data.
+Further on Suunto starts to get lost.
+You can appreciate that while COROS, Garmin and Polar make the turn correctly and continue along the promenade route, Suunto makes a "bust" before the turn point and then takes a while to recover.
+That is, it has reached that turn point with not too many satellites for poder to get information from.

 But at the exit of Puerto Banus is where it loses it completely, which is what you saw in the first picture.

 This time the Suunto does not have much justification, because none of the other three watches present any problems.

 The next point I like to observe is when crossing the road through a passage below the highway.
 At this point the watches lose the signal, because I spend several seconds under the road, and what interests me is to observe what is the behavior both inside the tunnel and the speed to recover the signal when leaving the tunnel.

 Suunto 9 takes the easy path and simply joins the point where it has lost the signal with which it has recovered (and took a little longer than the others).
 Remember what I just said in reference to continuously trimming corners?
 Well, we keep adding meters...